beautiful-code/bc-website/content/articles/taskgen-shared-memory-multi-agent-task-decomposition.md

 ### Task-Based Decomposition with RAG Over Function Space

 TaskGen's core philosophy centers on breaking goals into bite-sized, executable subtasks rather than generating conversational responses.
 The Meta Agent analyzes the user's task and available function signatures, then generates a subtask sequence where each step maps to a specific function call.
-What makes this powerful is the RAG over function space: before generating subtasks, the agent retrieves relevant functions from its function registry based on semantic similarity to the task description.
+What makes this powerful is the RAG (Retrieval-Augmented Generation) over function space: before generating subtasks, the agent retrieves relevant functions from its function registry based on semantic similarity to the task description.
 This prevents the agent from hallucinating non-existent capabilities and ensures each subtask can actually be executed.

 **Subtask Generation Flow:**